missamii/GA-Mirror/w04/Morning_Exercises/do4/d04_morning_exercise.md

 My first step would then be to think in my head "how might I solve this problem if I just had pen and paper to do so, no computer".
 I can think of two ways:

-1. compare the first and last letters.
+1. METHOD 1: compare the first and last letters.
 If they're the same cross them off.
 If they're not the same: stop, it's not a palindrome.
 So if I were analyzing the string "abcba" I would compare the first and last letters: they're both *a*.
 I'd then cross them off:
   ~~a~~bcb~~a~~